basho/basho_docs/content/riak/kv/2.1.1/configuring/search.md

 > **Note on Search 2.0 vs. Legacy Search**
 >
-> This document refers to the new Riak Search 2.0 with [Solr](http://lucene.apache.org/solr/) integration (codenamed Yokozuna).
-For information about the deprecated Riak Search, visit [the old Riak Search Settings](http://docs.basho.com/riak/1.4.8/ops/advanced/configs/search/).
+> This document refers to the new Riak search 2.0 with [Solr](http://lucene.apache.org/solr/) integration (codenamed Yokozuna).
+For information about the deprecated Riak search, visit [the old Riak search Settings](http://docs.basho.com/riak/1.4.8/ops/advanced/configs/search/).

 This document covers Riak's Search subsystem from an operational perspective.
 If you are looking for more developer-focused